PierreCharles/LoanApproval---Projet-Cloud/README.md

 The client is a simple interface with bootstrap and the framework Silex, allow to test the differents webservices.
 Use Chrome plug-in 'enable cross-origin' to disable : Access-Control-Allow-Origin --> CORS when try to post informations.

+This plugin allows the user to add/update informations because the appengine of Google deny the request which come from other Origin, it's the only solution what we find

 #### Run the client :

 Go into client-loanApproval directory: